 Once you have earned a bachelor’s degree and completed a teaching preparation program for early childhood educators you will need to complete a few additional tasks:

-- Take an exam on the Wyoming Constitution and US Constitution – you can take this at any school district administration office, and if you have taken academic courses on these subjects you may qualify for an exemption
+- Take an exam on the Wyoming Constitution and US Constitution at any school district administration office; if you have taken academic courses on these subjects you may qualify for an exemption

 - Submit an application packet for licensure to the Professional Teaching Standards Board

 If you are seeking employment at a preschool that is licensed by the Department of Family Services you will need to complete the following additional training requirements before you can start working as a preschool teacher or director:

 - Staff orientation training at the preschool where you are hired

 - Four areas of essential training that must be repeated every two years:

 - Fire safety training that is approved by the fire authority

 - Sanitation training that is approved by the health authority